 Throughout each setting, there are questions for creating the scene and deciding what the area will be like, what is the weather, where are you going, who is in charge, etc. You ask these questions to your child and let them help create the story.
 They get vested in it.
 Making the setting becomes part of playing the game to them.

-For example, when I asked my son what was on the island they landed on he wanted a volcano… There is now a volcano there!
+For example, when I asked my kid what was on the island he landed on, he wanted a volcano… There is now a volcano there!
 And he was so happy about it because he made that happen and got to help create the scene.

 Amazing Tales is a great game for young kids that also offers a lot of help to adults in the form of tips, prompts, and easy to understand mechanics.
-It is a solid family friendly game, and a good choice for starting your kids out on TTRPG’s.
+It is a solid family friendly game, and a good choice for starting your kids out on tabletop RPGs.

-A copy of Amazing Tales can be found on DriveThruRPG
+You can find a copy of Amazing Tales on DriveThruRPG!